 The Security Standards for the Protection of Electronic Protected Health Information (the Security Rule) seeks to ensure the Privacy Rule's protections through appropriate technical and non-technical measures.
-According to the HHS, the Security Rule's primary goal is "to protect the privacy of individuals' health information" while permitting covered entities to use technologies that enhance healthcare.
+The Security Rule is designed "to protect the privacy of individuals' health information" while permitting covered entities to use technologies that enhance healthcare.

 Unlike the Privacy Rule, the Security Rule applies only to protected health information in electronic form (i.e., ePHI) that covered entities and their business associates create, receive, maintain, or transmit.
-The Security Rule requires them to implement reasonable and appropriate administrative, technical, and physical safeguards to:
+The Security Rule requires these organizations to implement reasonable and appropriate administrative, technical, and physical safeguards to: